phetsims/phet-info/checklists/code_review_checklist.md

 # PhET Code-Review Checklist (a.k.a "CRC")

-* Mark failed items with ❌
+* Mark failed items with ❌, and note any related GitHub issues.
-* Call attention to items with ⚠️
+* Call attention to items with ⚠️, and note any related GitHub issues.
 * Mark items that are not applicable with **N/A**

 ## Table of Contents